Deutsch NY: Notable campaigns

-In 30 March 1994, Furniture retailer IKEA aired a Deutsch-produced ad, titled Dining Room, that was considered the first mainstream depiction of identifiable, gay characters.
+On 30 March 1994, Furniture retailer IKEA aired a Deutsch-produced ad, titled Dining Room, that was considered the first mainstream depiction of identifiable, gay characters.

-In 2013 Deutsch created a live, three-day, Twitter adaptation and broadcast of TNT’s 1940s crime drama, “Mob City,” incorporating new ideas for digital storytelling and generating online advocacy.
+In 2013 Deutsch created a live, three-day, Twitter adaptation and broadcast of TNT's 1940s crime drama, “Mob City,” incorporating new ideas for digital storytelling and generating online advocacy.

 In 2015, Deutsch executed “Art Heist for Good” for pro bono client water is Life.
 The campaign involved taking art from Kibera, one of the most violent slums in Kenya, auctioning to the highest bidder, and using the proceeds to fund clean-water and sanitation systems in the region.

 In 2016, Deutsch created an award-winning campaign billed as "The First Ever Pinterest Yard Sale" for paint manufacturer Sherwin-Williams’ Krylon brand.

 Awards

 Deutsch was named AdAge's Agency of the year in 2003, and AdWeek's agency of the year in 1999, 2001 and 2002.

-The agency has also won creative awards including Effies, Clios, Cannes Lions, Addys (now American Advertising Awards), and Webby’s.
+The agency has also won creative awards including Effies, Clios, Cannes Lions, Addys (now American Advertising Awards), and Webby's.